 - Providing tailored membership management, project management, website and communication services.
-WINS aims to actively engage with its Members and build strong relations with WINS Ambassadors and WINS Academy Alumni. - Building WINS' workforce by taking into consideration gender parity, diversity and inclusion.
+WINS aims to actively engage with its Members and build strong relations with WINS Ambassadors and WINS Academy Alumni. - Building WINS' workforce by taking into consideration gender equality, diversity and inclusion.
 WINS will develop a flexible approach to its work and an organisational culture that is transparent, honest, inclusive, and based on trustworthiness.
 WINS will also promote a healthy attitude of questioning and continuous improvement. - Proactively seeking audits from external organisations on the quality of WINS' services and financial management to demonstrate excellence in its quality management systems.
-WINS will invite feedback from all stakeholders to learn and grow. - Increasing and diversifying WINS' funding base and the ensuing greater resilience and sustainability. - Reinvigorating its organisational structure, expanding its staffing in a sustainable manner and establishing a work culture that attracts a diverse, high-performing workforce. - Pursuing the development of subject matter expertise, professional certification and languages among WINS staff. - Upgrading its IT infrastructure, including state-of-the-art communication, financial and project management tools based on cutting-edge software and hardware technologies in line with information security principles. - Identifying the subdisciplines in the field of security for nuclear and other radioactive materials facilities and activities, and map how WINS' existing and new activities can be structured and organised to maximise their impact.
+WINS will invite feedback from all stakeholders to learn and grow. - Increasing and diversifying WINS' funding base and the ensuing greater resilience and sustainability. - Reinvigorating its organisational structure, expanding its staffing in a sustainable manner and establishing a work culture that attracts a diverse, high-performingworkforce. - Pursuing the development of subject matter expertise, professional certification and languages among WINS staff. - Upgrading its IT infrastructure, including state-of-the-art communication, financial and project management tools based on cutting-edge software and hardware technologies in line with information security principles. - Identifying the subdisciplines in the field of security for nuclear and other radioactive materials facilities and activities, and map how WINS' existing and new activities can be structured and organised to maximise their impact.

-- Defining the competence and support requirements underlying the professionalisation of each subdiscipline that is contemplated. - Participating in various studies and practical activities including the publication of Special Reports, Best Practice Guides and other publications, alone or in cooperation with other organisations.
+- Defining the competence and support requirements underlying the professionalisation of each subdiscipline that is contemplated. - Participating in various studies and practical activities including the publication of Special Reports, Best Practice Guides and other publications, alone or in cooperation with other organisations. - Outreach new and more diverse experts in order to expand the pool of SME we include in our activities.

 WINS will publish an annual plan in relation to this strategy in November each year.
 It will include targets for all operations and key performance indicators.
-Reports on its annual performance will be published in WINS' Annual Report and further be discussed with the WINS Board.
+Reports on its annual performance will be discussed with the Board and then published in WINS' Annual Report.